USCGC Madrona: History

 In April 1984, Madrona entered the U.S. Coast Guard Shipyard in Curtis Bay, Maryland, to undergo a major renovation under the Coast Guard's Service Life Extension Program, commonly referred to as SLEP.
 This $15 million overhaul, encompassing the complete rebuilding of the interior of the vessel, greatly improved living conditions and replaced the aging propulsion plant.
 In September 1989, Madrona was returned to service, this time to her new home port of Charleston, South Carolina, where she remained until her decommissioning.
 While stationed in South Carolina, Madrona was responsible for the inspection and maintenance of 334 buoys along the South Carolina and Georgia coastlines, as well as Guantánamo Bay Cuba, the eastern part of Puerto Rico, and the U.S. Virgin Islands.
 In 2000, Madrona set the mooring buoys that helped raise the Confederate Submarine Hunley in Charleston Harbor.

 Madrona was decommissioned after almost 59 years of active service in a ceremony held at Coast Guard Base Charleston on 12 April 2002.
 Following her decommissioning, the cutter was sold to the Navy of El Salvador.
 As of 30 September 2007, this ship has been reported out of service.
 It now rests at the bottom of the sea, 7 km offshore at Los Cobanos Beach in El Salvador.

+Her call sign (NRPT) was jokingly referred to by her crew as being short for "Not Ready for Prime Time".
+(Personal crewmember knowledge for trivia: served aboard her from 1982-1984.)